Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 Implemented

-The Native American and Indigenous Studies Initiative launched in 2016 with substantial financial resources from the Provost to
+The Native American and Indigenous Studies Initiative launched in 2016 with substantial financial resources from the Office of the Provost to support an associate director, programming budget, and steering committee.

 Incorporated into regular processes